Opentrons/protocol-analysis/README.md

 Jobs are queued via the filesystem at `storage/jobs/{job_id}/` and the processor picks them up for evaluation.

 Each job specifies a target robot server version.
 Supported versions range from 8.0.0 through the special `next` alias, which always points at the latest published Opentrons alpha build (configured in `evaluate/env_config.py`).
 The processor spins up isolated virtual environments (managed via uv) per version so evaluations stay reproducible.

+In addition to release targets, the API also accepts an `edge` target intended for installing and analyzing against Opentrons' `edge` branch.

 ## Development